Asset Publisher

 Motor-Evoked Potentials

-Motor-evoked potentials are recorded from muscles following direct or transcranial electrical stimulation of motor cortex or by pulsed magnetic stimulation provided by a coil placed over the head.
-Stimulation induces an electrical current in the brain or spinal cord, which in turn can stimulate the motor neurons.
-Muscle activity is recorded by electrodes placed on the skin at prescribed points along the motor pathways.
-Motor evoked potentials, especially when induced by magnetic stimulation, can be affected by anesthesia.
+Motor-evoked potentials are recorded from muscles following direct or transcranial electrical stimulation of motor cortex or pulsed magnetic stimulation provided using a coil placed over the head.
+Peripheral motor responses (muscle activity) are recorded by electrodes placed on the skin at prescribed points along the motor pathways.
+Motor-evoked potentials, especially when induced by magnetic stimulation, can be affected by anesthesia.
 The Digitimer electrical cortical stimulator received U.S. Food and Drug Administration (FDA) premarket approval in 2002.
-FDA has not approved devices for transcranial magnetic stimulation for this use.
+Devices for transcranial magnetic stimulation have not been approved by the FDA for this use.

-Multimodal IONM, in which more than one technique is used, most commonly with SSEPs and MEPs, has also been described.
+Multimodal intraoperative neurophysiologic monitoring, in which more than 1 technique is used, most commonly with somatosensory-evoked potentials and motor-evoked potentials, has also been described.

 Electromyogram (EMG) Monitoring and Nerve Conduction Velocity Measurements

-Electromyogram (EMG) monitoring and nerve conduction velocity measurements can be performed in the operating room and may be used to assess the status of the cranial or peripheral nerves, e.g., to identify the extent of nerve damage prior to nerve grafting or during resection of tumors. ).
+Electromyogram (EMG) monitoring and nerve conduction velocity measurements can be performed in the operating room and may be used to assess the status of the cranial or peripheral nerves (e.g., to identify the extent of nerve damage prior to nerve grafting or during resection of tumors).
 For procedures with a risk of vocal cord paralysis due to damage to the recurrent laryngeal nerve (i.e., during carotid artery, thyroid, parathyroid, goiter, or anterior cervical spine procedures), monitoring of the vocal cords or vocal cord muscles has been performed.
-In addition, these techniques may be used during procedures around the nerve roots and around peripheral nerves to assess the presence of excessive traction or other impairment.
+These techniques may also be used during procedures proximal to the nerve roots and around peripheral nerves to assess the presence of excessive traction or other impairment.
 Surgery in the region of cranial nerves can be monitored by electrically stimulating the proximal (brain) end of the nerve and recording via EMG in the facial or neck muscles.
-Thus, monitoring is done in the direction opposite that of sensory-evoked potentials, but the purpose is similar to verify that the neural pathway is intact.
+Thus, monitoring is done in the direction opposite that of sensory-evoked potentials but the purpose is similar, to verify that the neural pathway is intact.

 EEG (Electroencephalogram) Monitoring